 Chow Chi Fai is a graduate of the Chinese Department, Hong Kong Baptist University.
 He joined the HKRep as part-time actor in 1979, becoming a full-time company member in 1981.
 He is the reigning veteran actor in the HKRep and one of the Hong Kong’s best-known stage artists.

 He has played in countless productions.
 Some of his roles are well-loved by the public, such as Pak Long in I Have a Date With Spring, Uncle Fu in Sweet & Sour Hong Kong, the cross-dressing role of Lady Bracknell in The Importance of Being Earnest, and the Black Box production Papa Mama, Thy Wind Blows Ever based on his personal life.
-Recent performances include The Big Meal, A Dream Like a Dream, La Cage aux Folles, The Gin Game, Scrooge – the Musical, Buried Child, Field of Dreams 2017 LIVE+, Hu Xueyan, my Dear (1st run), The Abandoned Harbour and The Imaginary Invalid.
+Recent performances include The Good Person of Szechwan – The Musical, The Big Meal, A Dream Like a Dream, La Cage aux Folles, The Gin Game, Scrooge – the Musical.
 He was assistant director in Reincarnation of the Prunus Mume.

 A veteran voice artist, Chow has appeared in more than a hundred local films and overseas animated features.
 Among his most beloved characters are Buzz Lightyear in Toy Story and Master Shifu in Kung Fu Panda.